 A portal has opened in the once inviolable space of the home, through which anything, harmful or harmless, can pass.

-The primary engine of MySpace's stupendous growth isn't the Internet, but the fathomless narcissism of the young.
+The primary engine of social media's stupendous growth isn't the Internet, but the fathomless narcissism of the young.

 Online Continuing Education QUESTION 8